nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `tdone /t TASK_INDEX [/t MORE_TASK_INDEX]…​`

 * **Only can be used when the task list has entries** (accessible via `tlist /m MEMBER_INDEX`)
-  * Otherwise, an error message "Task X does not exist in the task list of the member" will be shown as the task list is empty.
+  * Otherwise, an error message `Task X does not exist in the task list of the member` will be shown as the task list is empty.
 * Multiple tasks can be marked as done when there is more than one `TASK_INDEX` provided.
 * Marks the task specified by `TASK_INDEX` as complete.